j2store/userguide/tranzila_payment_plugin.md

 You can check it in two places:

-1) In the tranzila account go to Transactions >> Today >> All, and see if your order was registered.
+1) In the **Tranzila** account go to Transactions >> Today >> All, and see if your order was registered.
 If so, it means it worked ok on your settings are correct.
 The fact that it didn't return "000" (Payment accepted) as a response.
 Perform some more test purchases.
-If the problem persists, contact the Tranzila Support.
+If the problem persists, contact the **Tranzila** Support.

-2) If your order was not registered in your Tranzila, then it means wrong settings.
+2) If your order was not registered in your **Tranzila**, then it means wrong settings.
 Check your server IP and make sure your entered the IP correctly.

 #### Support
 If you encounter any issues with the plugin, please contact the support team at ***support@j2store.org***.